 The Hutton Hotel is one of Nashville’s most modern hotels, and it’s dedicated to helping the environment with moves such as eliminating all incandescent lights from the hotel.
 Keeping up with the times, the Hutton’s rooms offer modern decor and features such as flatscreen televisions and opulent bathrooms.
 Located near Vanderbilt University and the city’s famous music hubs, the Hutton is the place for a modern stay complemented with historical and nightlife activities.

-Union Station Hotel is a historic landmark that has a vibrant history of an old railroad station.
-Remodeled in the late 80s, the railroad station became one of downtown Nashville’s most unique and splendid hotels.
-The outer Gothic architecture is contradicted by the modern yet cozy interior.
-There’s the sense of the past while staying (and sleeping) in the present.
-Another reminder of the modern present is the surrounding restaurants and shops that comprise Nashville’s trendy community.
+Union Station Hotel is a historic landmark located in an old railroad station that was remodeled in the late ’80s to become one of downtown Nashville’s best hotels.
+The building’s Gothic-style architecture is in stark contrast to the modern yet cozy interior.
+There’s a sense of the past here, while staying (and sleeping) in the present; another reminder of the present is the abundance of trendy restaurants and shops of Nashville that are close at hand.

 Looking for more places to stay in Nasvhille?
 Discover our guide to Nashville’s most romantic hotels, or check into one of the best luxury hotels in the city.
 Those visiting on a budget will love our guide to the best cheap places to stay in Nashville.

 Sarah Holt contributed additional reporting to this article.